 Low Tolerance: Airline customers have extremely low tolerance towards any problems they face during the flight experience.
 That’s because customers pay considerably more for a flight ticket and take an enormous risk trusting the airlines with their personal safety and baggage.
 The high-risk investment increases the expectation levels and decreases the tolerance barriers.

-Southwest was also ranked #1 in Satmetrix NPS Benchmarks Survey U.S Airlines, 2014, while other airlines struggled to be less awful.
+Jet Blue was ranked #1 in Satmetrix NICE NPS Benchmarks Survey of U.S Airlines, 2018, while other airlines struggled to be less awful.
 For instance, despite flying 16.1 million passengers every year and clocking $38 billion in revenue, United was right at the bottom of the list.

 While the comparison of NPS scores provide a bird’s eye view, the overall customer dissatisfaction is quite apparent in the breakdown of airlines NPS.
 For instance, while Southwest has only 8% detractors, United has 37% detractors (despite having a higher NPS than U.S Airways).

 The numbers might seem insignificant from an operational perspective, but a closer look at the bottom-line margins and the amount of carried passengers helps us assess the impact of delighting customers.
 For instance, here’s a look at the top five airlines by passenger traffic:

 And here’s a trend analysis of the bottom-line margins of the airlines industry from 2008-2013: